AlexCharlton/lemna/readme.md

 - If nothing is found, it switches to basic console input, it opens a console if needed (requires xterm + bash).
 ```

+When using wgpu's Vulkan backend (will be selected for Linux), debug builds will require the validation layer `VK_LAYER_KHRONOS_validation`.